conda-incubator/installer/CHARTER.md

 - Make use of created action in:
   - A new repo called conda/miniconda (?) that automates the build of miniconda (for handover to Anaconda/community QA)
   - A new Anaconda-internal (!) repo that automates the creation of the Anaconda Distribution Installer in a similar way

+- Design decisions on how installer creation should split off between the various stakeholders involved

+- Supply chain security topics such as reproduciabilty and code signing

+- Opportunities of tying together various “bundling” tools under a new `conda bundle` subcommand?

 - ...

 ## Members